jmwalchessen/ncs/README.md

 J. Walchessen, A. Zammit-Mangion, R. Huser, M. Kuusela (2024).
 Neural Conditional Simulation for Complex Spatial Processes. arXiv preprint arXiv:2505.24556.

 ## Getting Started
-This repository contains the code and training details for each case study in "Neural Conditional Simulation for Complex Spatial Processes."
-This document information about the training details and the contents of the repository.
-To quickly understand what a folder pertains to, please scroll down to find the information. **The package environment for this project is contained in requirements.txt**
+This repository contains the code and training details for each case study in "Neural Conditional Simulation for Complex Spatial Processes." **The package environment for this project is contained in requirements.txt**

 ## Training Details Common to Both  Case Studies